Particular/docs.particular.net/nservicebus/upgrades/sqlserver_2to3.md

 ---
-title: Upgrade SQL Server Transport from Version 2 to Version 3
+title: Upgrade from Version 5 to Version 6
-summary: Instructions on how to upgrade from SQL Server Transport Versions 2 to 3
+summary: Instructions on how to upgrade from NServiceBus Versions 5 to 6
 tags:
  - upgrade
  - migration
- - sqlserver
 related:
-- nservicebus/upgrades/5to6
+- nservicebus/sagas/concurrency
 ---

 ## SQL Server Transport